Google Translate

 Important Dates:

-Early February: Email notifcation of selected to the STEAM OR waitlist status students sent
+Early February : Email notification of acceptance to the STEAM Program sent

 Important Dates:

-February 24: Email notification of selected to the STEAM OR waitlist status students sent
+Early February : Email notification of acceptance to the STEAM Program sent

 The STEAM program was developed by Richmond Hill High School teachers to integrate and collaborate between disciplines including Science, Math, Computers, Arts, and Technology.
 After recognizing the commonality within our curriculums and goal of shaping 21st century learners, we developed a program that provides students with hands-on opportunities, real-life challenges, and project based learning that incorporates training and skills students utilize beyond the boundary of the classroom walls.